Quantifying uncertainties and correlations in the nuclear-matter equation of state: A model of EFT truncation errors that includes correlations

 where $\genobsref(\kinparvec)$ is a dimensionful quantity that sets the reference scale of variation with $\kinparvec$, $Q(\kinparvec)$ is a dimensionless expansion parameter, and the $c_n(\kinparvec)$ are dimensionless coefficients.
 The observable $\genobs_k(\kinparvec)$ itself at order $k$ is decomposed as

 where the observable coefficients $c_n(\kinparvec)$ are extracted from the order-by-order calculations, given $\genobsref(\kinparvec)$ and $Q(\kinparvec)$, using

 Here, $\Delta\genobs_n(\kinparvec)$ is the order-$n$ correction to the observable.
-Since all scales have been factored into $\genobsref(x)$ and $Q(x)$, the $c_n(x)$ are expected to be \emph{natural}, or, in other words, of order 1, assuming there are no systematic cancellations (\eg, fine-tuning) that would make the coefficients much smaller than the reference size.
+Since all scales have been factored into $\genobsref(x)$ and $Q(x)$, the $c_n(x)$ are expected to be \emph{natural}, or, in other words, of order 1, assuming there are no systematic cancellations (\eg, fine tuning) that would make the coefficients much smaller than the reference size.

 We postulate that the properties of the unobserved $c_{n > k}(x)$ are the same as the observed $c_{n\leq k}(x)$.
 Specifically, our model assumes that all the $c_n(x)$ are independent and identically distributed (\iid) random curves.
 We formalize the EFT convergence assumptions by modeling the coefficients $c_n(x)$ as independent draws from a single underlying GP\@.
 A brief introduction to GPs in this context is given in Ref.~\cite{Melendez:2019izc}, whose notation is $\GP[m(x),\, \kernel(x,\, x')]$ for some mean function $m(x)$ and positive-semidefinite covariance function (also called kernel) $\kernel(x,\,x')$.
 For more in-depth discussions, see Refs.~\cite{rasmussen2006gaussian, Mackay:1998introduction, Mackay:2003information}.
 We adopt $m(\kinparvec) = 0$ since corrections are just as likely to be positive as they are to be negative, and $\kernel(\kinparvec,\, \kinparvec';\,\sdth,\, \ell) = \sdth^2 \, r(\kinparvec,\, \kinparvec'; \, \ell)$, so that\footnote{We use the common shorthand notation in statistics, in which $z \sim \cdots$ reads as ``the variable $z$ is distributed as $\cdots$.''
 Some authors also use $\pr(z) = \cdots$.
 See also Ref.~\cite{Melendez:2019izc}.
-The ``\iid'' above the $\sim$ indicates that the $c_n$s are a set of \iid\ random curves.}
+The ``iid'' above the $\sim$ indicates that the $c_n$s are a set of \iid\ random curves.}

 We choose the correlation function $r(\kinparvec,\,\kinparvec';\,\ell)$ to be a radial basis function (RBF), which ensures that the $c_n(\kinparvec)$ are very smooth functions (up to numerical noise that is handled by a white-noise term),